suryanavv/BridgeSpace/supabase_setup.md

 - Database tables for storing file metadata and shared text
 - Storage buckets for file uploads
 - Edge functions for IP detection and file uploads
-- PostgreSQL functions for file cleanup
+- PostgreSQL functions for file cleanup (using IST timezone)
 - Row-Level Security (RLS) policies
-- Scheduled jobs for maintenance
+- Scheduled jobs for maintenance (running at midnight IST)

+All timestamps in the application are stored in Indian Standard Time (IST) with +05:30 timezone offset.

 ## Setup Instructions